sottoviafilippo-ai/election_fluxes/README.md

 - The PSO.py file contains a class for particle-swarm optimization (PSO).
 Turns out it does not work well for ecological regression.
 - The simu_election.ipynb notebook contains some code to simulate, but for this goal they do not seem to be work properly for ecological regression. (at least in the way I coded them, I am open to imoprovement advice if you have any).
 Turns out constrained least squares with scipy.optimize.minimize works best.
 - The notebook select_data.ipynb selects the relevant Paris data from the csv files covering all French municipalities, escluding some useless test fields (and summing together the rresults of the three far-left parties in the first round)
 - The notebook plots_paris.ipynb plots some of the data to look for correlations and groups of polling booths with similar behaviour.
-It is quite evident (for instant looking at the second round behaviour of first round Bournzel voters) that one should at least consider two separate group: those where in the first round Dati prevailed, and those won by Grégoire in the first round.
+It is quite evident (for instant looking at the second round behaviour of first round Bournzel voters) that one should at least consider two separate groups: those where in the first round Dati prevailed, and those won by Grégoire in the first round.
+In this notebook we also do the ecological regression and give a short analysis of the results.